hilderingt/archlinux-overlayroot/README.md

 # archlinux-ovlroot
-With _ovlroot_ you can overlay your root filesystem with a temporary tmpfs filesystem to mount it read-only afterwards.
+With _overlayroot_ you can overlay your root filesystem with a temporary tmpfs filesystem to mount it read-only afterwards.
 Any changes are written to the tmpfs filesystem (which resides in memory), so that these changes are discarded on reboot or a loss of power does not threaten the integrity of the system's